 Visitors will enjoy driving over the picturesque countryside to and from the park.

-Extension of the paved highway system in the Province of Prince Edward Island has opened numerous delightful routes, over gently rolling terrain, from which are obtained vistas of well-cultivated farms, forested hills, placid streams, and the blue waters of bays, inlets, and the sea.
+Extension of the paved highway system in the Province of Prince Edward Island has opened numerous delightful routes, over gently rolling terrain, from which are obtained vistas of wellcultivated farms, forested hills, placid streams, and the blue waters of bays, inlets, and the sea.

-The seashore drive extends through the eastern section of the park from Dalvay to Covehead Bay.
+A new seashore drive has been opened recently in the eastern section of the park from Dalvay House to Stanhope Beach.
 The drive commands a continuous view of the Gulf of St. Lawrence and provides access to points on the magnificent sand beach along this part of the coast.

 Prince Edward Island National Park offers attractions that are found nowhere else in Canada.
 It is approached through a country-side so picturesque as to suggest in itself a vast park-land, dotted with groves of birch and maple which border red-banked roads and lanes.
-Within the park, warm, shallow waters, expansive beaches of clean sand, breeze-tempered sunshine, and salty air provide opportunities for relaxation and enjoyment that are unsurpassed.
+Within the park warm, shallow waters, expansive beaches of clean sand, breeze-tempered sunshine, and salty air provide opportunities for relaxation and enjoyment that are unsurpassed.